otammato/Kubernetes_Scaling_and_Updating_Applications/README.md

 - Scale an application with a ReplicaSet
 - Apply rolling updates to an application
-- Use a ConfigMap to store application configuration
 - Autoscale the application using Horizontal Pod Autoscaler

 ## Pre-steps: